ghorbani-mohammad/ghorbani-mohammad/README.md

   - Implemented using Django framework
   - I use it for crawling data from LinkedIn, Twitter and Telegram.
   - (Twitter) Sometimes I need to know what people say about specific topics.
 Using this project, I can define search pages for Twitter and then I'll get new posts from that search results in my Telegram channel.
   - (LinkedIn) This project can get new posts from Job Search section and also Feed section.
 So you will notice new jobs ASAP.
 I've defined various filters for Job Search section.
-For example you can ignore jobs that has 'full stack' in their title or 'united kingdom' in their location.
+For example you can ignore jobs that has 'Full Stack' in their title or 'United Kingdom' in their location.
   - (Telegram) You can define your favourite channels using their username and then get their new messages into your application.
 For example you can difine if a message had a keyword send it to my channel.
 - [**Websites Crawler**](https://github.com/ghorbani-mohammad/Crawler-Framework)
   - Implemented using Django framework